 If your asthma is mild, you may be eligible for Preferred Plus rates with Mutual of Omaha.
 If your asthma is considered moderate, you will mostly be considered for Standard rates.
 If your asthma is severe and/or chronic, you can expect to get Substandard rates, usually at Table 2 or higher (it will depend on your treatment, symptoms, frequency of attacks, etc.

-If you would like more information on getting life insurance with asthma, please give us a call at 888-411-1329.
+If you would like more information on getting life insurance with asthma, please contact us.
 Even if your Asthma is more severe, we specialize in “high risk life insurance” and we look forward to helping you get the best rates available to you.